DenJens/Hangfire.Documentation/configuration/index.rst

 Starting from version 1.4, ``GlobalConfiguration`` class is the preferred way to configure Hangfire.
 This is an entry point for a couple of methods, including ones from third-party storage implementations or other extensions.
 The usage is simple, just include ``Hangfire`` namespace in your application initialization class and discover extension methods for the ``GlobalConfiguration.Configuration`` property.

-For example, in ASP.NET applications, you can place initialization logic to the ``Global.asax.cs`` file:
+For example, in ASP.NET applications, you can place initialization logic into the ``Global.asax.cs`` file:

 .. code-block:: c#